 The first is merely a flag indicating to other .h and .c files that the 10-bit ADC is present on this PIC32.
 The second indicates the first address of 22 consecutive SFRs related to the ADC (see the Memory Organization section of the Data Sheet).
 The third and fourth relate to interrupts.
-The PIC32's MIPS CPU is capable of being interrupted by up to 96 different events, such as a change of voltage on an input line or a timer rollover event.
+The PIC32MX's CPU is capable of being interrupted by up to 96 different events, such as a change of voltage on an input line or a timer rollover event.
 Upon receiving these interrupts, it can call up to 64 different interrupt service routines, each identified by a "vector" corresponding to its address.
 These two lines say that the ADC's "interrupt request" line is 33 (out of 0 to 95), and its corresponding interrupt service routine is at vector 27 (out of 0 to 63).
+Interrupts are covered in Chapter 6.